Spring to Spring Trail

 Spring to Spring Trail Description

-The Spring to Spring Trail connects a number of natural springs, parks, and friendly towns between De Leon Springs and Deltona in Central Florida.
-Although much of the trail is completed (25 of 27 miles), the trail is currently comprised of three disconnected segments, all of which are paved.
-Although the trail is not built on a former railroad bed, 5.8 miles of the pathway parallel an active CSX rail line between Lake Beresford Park and Blue Spring State Park, a configuration known as rail-with-trail
+The paved trail is currently 27.4 miles long with a gap.
+Although the trail is not built on a former railroad bed, 5.8 miles of the pathway parallel an active CSX rail line between Lake Beresford Park and Blue Spring State Park, a configuration known as rail-with-trail.

-After a short gap, the trail picks up with an 8.9-mile segment that begins on the southwestern outskirts of DeLand, the seat of Volusia County and home to Stetson University.
+After a short gap, the trail picks up on the southwestern outskirts of DeLand, the seat of Volusia County and home to Stetson University.
 Here, the trail sits not far from the banks of the 2-mile-long Lake Beresford, whose calm waters are a favorite of rowers.
 The trail travels south along Blue Spring State Park through an environment lush with hammock and magnolias trees.
 The park is a designated manatee refuge and trail-goers can learn more about this endangered animal through ranger programs and view them from an observation platform during the winter when manatees gather in the warm waters of the spring.
 Swimmers, snorkelers and even scuba divers can also enjoy the spring.

 The trail continues through DeBary, soon paralleling the Donald E. Smith Boulevard through high-end neighborhoods.
 The city is known for its beautiful oak trees and they line the path as it makes its way to Rob Sullivan Park.

-From the historic site, make your way through a lovely tree-filled area to Dirksen Drive, where you can choose to go west or east on the trail once you cross the street.
-Choose west and you'll parallel the roadway for 1.7 miles to Gemini Springs Park, a picturesque 210-acre park named for its freshwater spring.
+From the historic site, the trail winds through a lovely tree-filled area to Dirksen Drive, where the route splits heading west and east.
+The west branch parallels the roadway for 1.7 miles to Gemini Springs Park, a picturesque 210-acre park named for its freshwater spring.
 Stop for a picnic or take a stroll on one of its nature trails.
-From there, the trail drops southward to Lake Monroe Park (975 S Charles Richard Beall Blvd, DeBary), where you can access the water from the park's boat ramps and fishing docks.
-If you choose to head east along Dirksen Drive, you'll be able to access the Deltona Landings Shopping Center anchored by the Publix Super Market.
-Also at Lake Monroe Park, the trail connects to the Cross Seminole Trail, a link in Florida's Coast-to-Coast Trail that crosses the river and winds south through Seminole County for 22 miles.
-Just after crossing the St. Johns River, the Cross Seminole Trail also connects with the Sanford Riverwalk, which features views of Lake Monroe and provides access to historic downtown Sanford.
+From there, the trail drops southward to Lake Monroe Park (975 S Charles Richard Beall Blvd, DeBary), where there is water access from the park's boat ramps and fishing docks.
+At Lake Monroe Park, the trail connects to the Cross Seminole Trail, a link in Florida's Coast-to-Coast Trail that crosses the river and winds south through Seminole County for 22 miles.

 Parking and Trail Access